DoNOF/DoNOF-Documentation/docs/input.rst

     = T      (Default)

-ERITYP:      Typ of ERIs used in calculations
+ERITYP:      Type of ERIs used in calculations

     = FULL   4c ERIs